Mariners: Cuts to scouting department, including VP of scouting Tom Allison, due in part to lost revenue during COVID-19 pandemic, analytics push

 Manager Scott Servais plans to reiterate to his players how much caution they should take when it comes to being exposed to someone with COVID-19.

 The Mariners opened their first homestand of the season Friday and won’t have the bubble of a team hotel to remain in before and after games.
 While some players are staying at hotels near the stadium for the next few months, others have rented houses or apartments.
-Servais wants them to remain vigilant after reports that the laxity displayed by Marlins players and staff led to their 17-person outbreak.
+Servais wants them to remain vigilant after reports that the laxity displayed by Marlins players and staff led to their 20-person outbreak.

 “I’ll continue to have meetings with our guys,” Servais said before Friday’s game at T-Mobile Park via a video media session.
 “I thought we did an excellent job on the road.
 Once you’re kind of locked into the hotel and just going to the ballpark, it may be a little easier.”